 Many of the preservatives and other chemicals used in personal care products and cleaning products have been linked to endocrine system issues which include reproductive and behavioural issues, immune system issues, and neurological problems.
 Contaminated water is also ingested by fish and other animals, causing health issues for them and even ending up in the food chain, therefore back into our bodies.

 For example, as other animals consume fish contaminated with these chemicals, they can bioaccumulate in the food chain and increase in their levels of toxicity.
 If left to continue, this can poison an entire ecosystem, poisoning us humans as well.

 So what is the solution?
 Recognising that what we need to pay due care and attention, not just with what we put on our skin and bodies, but also what we wash away, is key.
-Adopting a natural approach to washing ourselves and our homes is a great place to start and there are plenty of alternatives on the market.
+Adopting a natural, eco-friendly approach to washing ourselves and our homes is a great place to start and there are plenty of alternatives on the market.

 Secondly, we need to aim to stop using plastic bottles and containers and aim for bathrooms and kitchens where there is not a single, single-use plastic in site.
 Opt for solid soaps and products, things in glass bottles, refillable items, and home made alternatives.
 Just because something is on the TV and comes in a plastic bottle, doesn’t mean it is any better or more effective at cleaning than a natural product.

 If each of us takes small steps such as these, together we can make a big, big difference.